1917 |

 Fialka |

-Enigma, Russian cryptologists were well aware of
+based on the Enigma, Russian cryptologists were

-the security flaws of that machine, and
+well aware of the security flaws of that machine,

-this wonderful piece of mechanics.
-The Fialka had
+into this wonderful piece of mechanics.
+The

-stepped in opposite directions.
-Each rotor could
+opposite directions.
+Each rotor could be composed

-be composed from different wiring cores and rings
+from different wiring cores and rings that

-that controlled their stepping.
+controlled their stepping.
 The plugboard was

 replaced by a punched card reader and a 'magic'